 Consuming fewer calories can cause a major decrease in metabolism.
 Although a calorie deficit is required for weight loss, it can be counterproductive for your calorie intake to drop too low.

 According to one study, when obese women ate 420 calories per day for more than 4 months, their resting metabolic rates significantly slowed down.
-What is more, even after they increased their calorie intake over five weeks, their resting metabolic rates becomes much lower than before the diet.
+What is more, even after they increased their calorie intake over five weeks, their resting metabolic rates become much lower than before the diet.
 Even when calorie restriction is more moderate, it can still slow metabolism.

 When you dramatically lower your calorie intake, the body senses that you are not eating very many calories and lowers the rate at which it burns calories.